qstainless/TextAnalyzer/README.md

 That is because the program parses the target URL line by line.
 Lines that begin with "<" or end with ">" are ignored for purposes of counting words in them.

 ## Todo
 Refactor the `countWordFrequencies` method to detect lines that begin with "<" and ignore all following lines up to and including the next line with a closing ">."
 Because the parser will ignore the lines, there will be no need to call the `htmlToText` method.
+The [Jsoup](https://jsoup.org/) library seems like a viable solution.

 ## Version history
 The version numbering of this project does not follow most version numbering guidelines.
 Instead, it is limited to a two-token concept: